Private Project

 Located in far northeast Oklahoma, the area generally known as Tar Creek is considered one of the most toxic places in the US.

 In the early 1900s and for decades thereafter, the region known as the Tri-State Mining District, encompassing Oklahoma, Kansas, and Missouri was heavily mined.
 Lead mined here was used for ammunition in both WWI and WWII.
-When the mines were abandoned in the 60s and 70s, some of them caved in, some filled with water which became extremely toxic over time.
+When the mines were abandoned in the 60s and 70s, some of them caved in and some filled with water, which became extremely toxic over time.
 Mountainous piles of spent mine tailings called "chat" were left littering the landscape.
 These mountains of waste, though they look like sand dunes, are concentrated with heavy metals.
 High concentrations of metals including lead, cadmium, zinc, and others, can be found in the land and water.
 Since the 1980s the region has been designated an EPA Superfund site.
-Over time, towns have been abandoned, and infrastructure left to wither away.
+Over time, towns like Picher and Cardin, and tribal lands, have been abandoned, and infrastructure left to wither away.

 • Aaron W Gibson